-If we fail to honor our obligations under our outstanding Secured Convertible Notes, our business and financial condition may be materially adversely affected.
+If we fail to honor our obligations under our outstanding secured convertible notes or the terms of our third-party supplier or loan agreements, our business may be materially adversely affected.

-On August 17, 2018, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain investors (the "Investors"), pursuant to which the Company agreed to sell (i) an aggregate principal amount of \$4.50 million in secured convertible notes, convertible into shares of our Common Stock, at a conversion price of \$2.50 per share (the "Secured Convertible Notes") and (ii) warrants to purchase 1,800,000 shares of our Common Stock at an exercise price of \$3.00 per share (the "Warrants," and, together with the Secured Convertible Notes, the "Securities").
-We received approximately \$4,500,000 in gross proceeds from such offering.
+On August 17, 2018, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain investors (the "Investors"), pursuant to which the Company agreed to sell (i) an aggregate principal amount of \$4.50 million in secured convertible notes, convertible into shares of our common stock, at a conversion price of \$2.50 per share (the "Secured Convertible Notes") and (ii) warrants to purchase 1,800,000 shares of our common stock at an exercise price of \$3.00 per share (the "Warrants," and, together with the Secured Convertible Notes, the "Securities").
+We received approximately \$4,500,000 in gross proceeds from the Offering.

-We are obligated under our Secured Convertible Notes, which collectively had an outstanding unamortized book balance of approximately \$2,866,666 as of December 31, 2019, and a total fair value upon issuance of \$4,464,200.
-The Secured Convertible Notes accrue interest of 10% per annum.
-The Secured Convertible Notes, including interest accrued thereon, are convertible at any time until a Secured Convertible Note is no longer outstanding, in whole or in part, at the option of the holders into shares of our Common Stock at a conversion price of \$1.515 per share.
-We are obligated to make periodic payments on such debt obligations to each noteholder.
-In addition, we have granted a security interest to the noteholders in all of our tangible and intangible personal property to secure our obligations under the Secured Convertible Notes.
+We are obligated under our secured convertible notes due August 20, 2019 (the "Convertible Notes"), which collectively had an outstanding unamortized book balance of approximately \$2,688,153 as of December 31, 2018, and a total fair value upon issuance of \$4,464,200.
+The Convertible Notes accrue interest of 10% per annum.
+The Convertible Notes, including interest accrued thereon, are convertible at any time until a Convertible Note is no longer outstanding, in whole or in part, at the option of the holders into shares of our common stock at a conversion price of \$2.50 per share.
+We are obligated to make periodic payments on such debt obligations to each noteholder; and we can elect to make such payments either in cash or in stock.
+In addition, we have granted a security interest to the noteholders in all of our tangible and intangible personal property to secure our obligations under the Convertible Notes.